Prenatal, Birth and Postpartum Home Midwifery Care

 We discuss ways to prepare yourself, your home and family (including siblings!) for a home birth.

 During your labor I arrive with everything needed for a safe home birth.
-With the assistance of a second qualified midwife, we vigilantly and gently assess the wellbeing of birthing person and baby.
+With the assistance of a second qualified midwife, and an *apprentice midwife, we vigilantly and gently assess the wellbeing of birthing person and baby.

 Postpartum care of birthing person and baby begins as soon as your baby is born and continues for 6 weeks.